-Katelyn heads to the Outer Rim to review the debut episode of Jon Favreau’s new Star Wars series.
-Spoilers ahead!
+Katelyn heads to the Outer Rim to review the debut episode of The Mandalorian.
+Jon Favreau’s new Star Wars series.

-It didn’t take fans long to log on to the new Disney+, crashing the app at one point.
+The debut of The Mandalorian is finally here!
+And it didn’t take fans long to log onto the new Disney+ and crash the app.
 With the vast amount of movies and shows on the site, social was peppered with the question ” what will you watch first?”
 For me, it was definitely The Mandalorian.

 The show definitely has the spaghetti western feel with Star Wars characters.
 It was very old-school in that regard.
 The original trilogy was always meant to have a western feel, and The Mandalorian brought that feeling back.
 The cinematography was beautiful, using as little CGI as possible.
 We are definitely given the “used future” feel that Lucas wanted in his original films.